s4ke/Master-Thesis/src/md/069-conclusion.md

 \label{sec:outlookConclusion}

 Arrows are a generic concept that allows for powerful composition combinators.
-To our knowledge we are first to represent *parallel* computation with Arrows, and hence to show their usefulness for composing parallel programs.
+To our knowledge, we are first to represent *parallel* computation with Arrows, and hence to show their usefulness for composing parallel programs.